phuongpho/phuongpho.github.io/Projects.md

 | ![ouc_dashboard.png](/projects_img/ouc_dashboard.png)|

 ### 2019 Microsoft Scholarship - Predicting Major Depressive Disorder using genotyping data
 In this project, we developed statistical models to classify patients’ disease status using over twenty thousand categorical biomarkers (SNPs).
 The data presented two major challenges: high dimensionality and large proportion of missing data.
 We designed a novel analytics process including effective treatment for missing information and automatic variable selection.
 The final model contained only a sparse set of tens of SNPs yet attained high predictive power.
-Simulation study validates our proposed approach under a wide range of missing rates.
+Simulation study validates our proposed approach under a wide range of missing rates and signal-to-noise ratios.

 | ![snp_result.png](/projects_img/snp_result.png) |